Ukraine

 Assesses whether countries are State party to the relevant international and regional instruments, including whether reservations have an impact on statelessness, and whether instruments are incorporated into domestic law.
 The four core statelessness treaties (1954 Convention relating to the Status of Stateless Persons; 1961 Convention on the Reduction of Statelessness; European Convention on Nationality; Council of Europe Convention on the Avoidance of Statelessness in Relation to State Succession) carry more weight than other relevant human rights instruments in the assessment.

 Ukraine has a good record on accession to relevant international and regional treaties.
-It is state party to the 1954 and 1961 Conventions, as well as the European Convention on Nationality; but, it is not party to the European Convention on the Avoidance of Statelessness in Relation to State Succession.
+It is state party to the 1954 and 1961 Conventions, as well as the European Convention on Nationality; but it is not party to the European Convention on the Avoidance of Statelessness in Relation to State Succession.
 Ukraine is party to all other relevant human rights instruments - except for the Convention on the Rights of Migrant Workers - with no reservations.

 • Ukraine is state party to the 1954 Convention with no reservations and the Convention has direct effect.